 9. Put Your Blinders On And Limit Distractions

-It’s so simple it almost sounds stupid, but one of the easiest ways to stop being distracted is to turn the distractions off.
+It’s so simple it almost sounds stupid, but turning the distractions off is one of the simplest ways to stay motivated and focused.

 - the ringer on your phone,

 - your email notifications,

 - everything you can and just focus on what’s important.

 Maybe even set your phone to only ring if it’s someone important (like your kids).